artecs-group/RVfpga-sim-addons/RVfpga_Microcredential/Module3/README.md

        - Integrate an FPU (Floating Point Unit) into the VeeR EH1 core, with support for addition, multiplication, and division.
        - Test the implementation using a real algorithm; for example, the Bisection method for finding the roots of a function.
        - Use Performance Counters to compare the emulation of floating-point operations versus their hardware implementation.

+   * Other RISC-V cores: In the following directory you can find some examples of other open RISC-V cores: [OtherRiscvCores]()

 -->